leonardomendix/docs/content/en/docs/studio-how-to/microflows/microflows-how-to-configure-decision/microflows-how-to-configure-decision-p2.md

 ## 1 Introduction

-In the , you have configured microflows and decisions with enumeration attribute type and Boolean attribute type, now you can validate the microflows by adding them to pages.
+In the [previous step](/studio-how-to/microflows-how-to-configure-decision-p1/), you have configured microflows and decisions with enumeration attribute type and Boolean attribute type, now you can validate the microflows by adding them to pages.
 This how-to explains how you can add microflows with decisions to pages in Mendix Studio.

 **This how-to will teach you how to do the following:**